AgentO3/projecteuler/README.md

 ## Running Tests

-To run the tests use the test script in the script directory.
+To run the tests use the test scripts in the script directory.

 ```
-./script/test
+./scripts/test
 ```

 This will assert that all the problem functions return the correct result.